A universal framework for learning the elliptical mixture model: Preliminaries and related works

 \subsection{Preliminaries on the elliptical distributions}

 A random variable $\mathcal{X}\in \mathbb{R}^M$ is said to have an elliptical distribution if and only if it admits the following stochastic representation \cite{cambanis1981theory},

-where $\mathcal{R} \in \mathbb{R}^+$ is a non-negative real scalar random variable which models the tail properties of the elliptical distribution; $\mathcal{U} \in \mathbb{R}^{M'}$ is a random vector that is uniformly distributed on a unit spherical surface with the probability density function (pdf) within the class of ${\Gamma(\nicefrac{M}{2})}/{(2\pi^{\nicefrac{M}{2}})}$; $\bm \mu \in \mathbb{R}^M$ is a mean (location) vector, while $\mathbf{\Lambda} \in \mathbb{R}^{M \times M'}$ is a matrix that transforms $\mathcal{U}$ from a sphere to an ellipse, and the symbol ``$=^d$" designates ``the same distribution''.
+where $\mathcal{R} \in \mathbb{R}^+$ is a non-negative real scalar random variable which models the tail properties of the elliptical distribution, $\mathcal{U} \in \mathbb{R}^{M'}$ is a random vector that is uniformly distributed on a unit spherical surface with the probability density function (pdf) within the class of ${\Gamma(\nicefrac{M}{2})}/{(2\pi^{\nicefrac{M}{2}})}$, $\bm \mu \in \mathbb{R}^M$ is a mean (location) vector, while $\mathbf{\Lambda} \in \mathbb{R}^{M \times M'}$ is a matrix that transforms $\mathcal{U}$ from a sphere to an ellipse, and the symbol ``$=^d$" designates ``the same distribution''.
 For a comprehensive review, we refer to \cite{fang2018symmetric, frahm2004generalized}.

 Note that an elliptical distribution does not necessarily possess an explicit pdf, but can always be formulated by its characteristic function.
-However, when $M' = M$, that is, for a non-singular scatter matrix $\mathbf{\Sigma} = \mathbf{\Lambda}\mathbf{\Lambda}^T$, the pdf for elliptical distributions does exist and has the following form
+However, when $M' = M$ and $\bm{\Lambda}$ has a full row-rank \footnote{We assume these two conditions throughout this paper to ensure an explicit pdf in formulating EMMs.}, that is, for a non-singular scatter matrix $\mathbf{\Sigma} = \mathbf{\Lambda}\mathbf{\Lambda}^T$, the pdf for elliptical distributions does exist and has the following form

 where the term $c_{M} = \frac{\Gamma(\nicefrac{M}{2})}{2\pi^{\nicefrac{M}{2}}}$ serves as a normalisation term and solely relates to $M$.
 We also denote the Mahalanobis distance $(\mathbf{x} - \bm{\mu})^T \mathbf{\Sigma}^{-1} (\mathbf{x} - \bm{\mu})$ by the symbol $t$ for simplicity.
 Then, the density generator, $g(\cdot)$, can be explicitly expressed as $t^{-\nicefrac{(M-1)}{2}}p_\mathcal{R}(\sqrt{t})$, where $t>0$ and $p_\mathcal{R}(t)$ denotes the pdf of $\mathcal{R}$.
 For example, when $\mathcal{R}=^d \sqrt{\chi_M^2}$, where $\chi_M^2$ denotes the chi-squared distribution of dimension $M$, $g(t)$ in \eqref{RES} is then proportional to $\mathrm{exp}(-t/2)$, which formulates the multivariate Gaussian distribution.
 For simplicity, the elliptical distribution in \eqref{RES} will be denoted by $\mathcal{E}(\mathbf{x}|\bm{\mu}, \mathbf{\Sigma}, g)$.
 We also need to point out that typical EMMs are identifiable \cite{holzmann2006identifiability}, which is important in order to uniquely estimate mixture models.